bryana

 Before jumping into prototyping, I observed how my wrist moves while crocheting to identify a pattern that could be used to create a system that automatically unwinds yarn based on wrist movements.

-How does the initial machine work?
+How did the initial machine work and what didn't work?

 Using the pattern I discovered, I created an initial prototype that includes a light stand, a motion-tracking wristband, and a yarn winder/unwinder.

-Pick up the wrist band and put it on wrist
+User picks up the wrist band and put it on wrist

 Light sensor beneath wrist band will detect light and turn on system